 Evidence-based synthesis has traditionally focussed on evidence from the natural sciences.
 This evidence is largely based on linear chains of causation and ecosystem responses to conservation interventions (Sutherland, Pullin, Dolman, & Knight, 2004).
 Although Indigenous people can contribute information to this process, this information is generally contributed in a natural sciences form, such as through counts of a species.
 Indigenous and local knowledge is often integrative, addressing complex systems and combining knowledge and practice (Berkes, Colding, & Folke, 2000).
-Although Indigenous people can contribute to evidence-based research through citizen science within a natural sciences framing, evidence-based synthesis is probably the means of informing decision-making that is least aligned with thenature of many Indigenous and local knowledge systems.
+So, for example, hunters intepret the tracks and signs of many species and are able to understand what species the track or sign is from, its bodily condition, its motivational state, its direction of travel, and so on, in the context of their activities as hunters (Liebenberg 1990).
+That is, they have a hunter’s perspective on the interpretation of environments, as well as gathering knowledge in the course of observing, behaving, and using space in ways particular to hunters (e.g. Forssman & Root-Bernstein 2018; Barca et al. 2015).
+They might primarily express this knowledge in the form of commentaries on hunting tactics and strategies, which consequently implicitly incorporate and anticipate their own values, decisions and capacities.
+A hunter’s claim about the sensory acuity of deer is thus a claim that deer are very good at avoiding people with his kind of hunting practices in the habitat in question (Forssman & Root-Bernstein 2018).
+Extracting from these knowledges evidence or data to insert into a natural sciences framing is probably the means of informing decision-making that is least aligned with, and least takes advantage of, the applied and holistic nature of many Indigenous and local knowledge systems.

 Coassessment is when scientists and local actors assess the global knowledge pool for its relevance to their context and then synthesise this knowledge with Indigenous and local knowledge and experience, which then feeds in to decision-making (Sutherland, Shackelford, & Rose, 2017).
 Coassessment has been criticised for its natural sciences-focussed approach relative to coproduction, with Indigenous and local knowledge only being integrated into knowledge production after natural scientific evidence has been assembled (Salomaa, 2018).
 This creates an apparent hierarchy of knowledge systems, placing scientific knowledge first.
 Coassessment could be used some contexts for pragmatic reasons (e.g. scientific information has already been synthesised and resources are limited), but the reasons for doing so must be clear and implications for the balance of power between different actors and knowledge systems should be understood, justified and where needed consequences mitigated.